 “You have sorrow now, but I will see you again, and your hearts will rejoice, and no one will take your joy from you.”

-These Bible verses are a few examples to teach us what the Bible says about encouragement.
+These Bible verses are a few examples that teach us what the Bible says about encouragement.

 The Bible is full of scriptures that provide peace and hope.
 You can turn to these verses when you need encouragement or when trying to encourage and build others up.